GMH-Code/SuperChocChip/README.md

 - Redefinable palettes, in both PyGame and Curses renderers.
 In the Curses renderer, you can choose which of the 8 colours are allocated to each of the 16 colours in the emulator.
 - Scale2x (high quality) smoothing in the PyGame renderer, off by default.
 - Realtime audio, capable of playing both basic beeps and XO-CHIP sound/music.
+- Passes all tests in every test ROM I could find, when started with the appropriate parameters.

 Notes
 -----